 Louise Fleming (Volunteer with BHCLB, LAANE, the Sierra Club, for environmental issues, and also a former resident of Long Beach)

-Ryan Kwong over 7 years ago
+Ryan Kwong about 8 years ago

 I am a huge supporter of "Don't Waste Long Beach's Coalition" and seeing waste as an opportunity to use for uses that benefit the community.
 I have been a volunteer with food finders for over 1 year now picking up excess food from restaurants all over Long Beach to deliver to agencies who provide a safe living condition for people who can’t afford food.
 It is truly a blessing that a lot of Long Beach restaurants support Food Finders but I believe that we are still scratching the surface on what could be possible if all services a lot on the food industry participated to not waste their excess food supply.
 Volunteering and serving the community is one of the greatest highlights of my week knowing that excess food supply is being used and not been thrown away to a garbage site.
 I have really got to know the people from the food donors and host social service agencies and it has been more than just volunteering for me, but a friendship and sharing of interests to make a difference in the community.
 I always hear from the donors that all people not just restaurants should think about what they can do with excess food or goods.